-To obtain more detailed information in areas where Base Flood Elevations (BEEs) To obtain more detailed information in areas where Base mecouraged to constitut (BFE) and/or floor/or have been determined, users are encouraged to constitut the Flood Profiles and/or Summary of Stillwater Elevations tables loss that within the Flood Insurance Study (FIS) Report that accompanies this FIRM.
-Users should be aware that BFEs shown on the FIRM represent rounded whole-flood elevation.
-These BFEs are inhered for flood elevation insurance rating purposes only and should not be used as the sole source of flood elevation information.
-According to the first profile of the first profile of the first profile of the first profile of conjunction with the FIRM for purposes of construction and/or floodplain management
+To obtain more detailed information in areas where Base Flood Elevations (BEEs) To obtain dimove detailed information in areas where Base Flood Elevations (BFEs) and/or floodways have been determined, users are encouraged to consult the Flood Profiles and Floodway Data and/or Summary of Stillwater Elevations tables contained within the Flood Insurance Study (FIS) Report Intat accompanies this FIRM.
+Users should be aware that BFEs shown on the FIRM represent rounded whole-foot elevations.
+These BFEs are intended for flood elevation information.
+Accordingly, should not be used as the sole source of flood elevation information.
+Accordingly, flood devation data presented in the FIS Report should be utilized in conjunction with flood devation class presented in the FIS Report should be utilized in conjunction with he FIRM for purposes of construction and/or floodplain management

 Boundaries of the floodways were computed at cross sections and interpolate between cross sections.
 The floodways were based on hydraulic considerations with regard to requirements of the National Flood Insurance Program.
-Floodway widths and other pertinent floodway data are provided in the Flood Insurance Study Repor
+Floodway widths and other pertinent floodway data are provided in the Flood Insurance Study Report or this jurisdiction